markfyoung0711/buckstop-refinery/README.md

 "Stage" reads acquired data from what the Acquire step has produced.
 This step processes the raw vendor data, normalizing the data into firm-agreed field names, reformatting where needed, filtering or ignoring irrelevant data, and then applying overrides in order to repair data that has failed previously-found errors from a Check having been run.
 The end of a stage is a proposed set of updates found when comparing the staged results to the previous days worth of warehoused data for the source in question.
 The proposed, newly-staged data is then made available to the next step, Check.

 ### Check
 "Check" applies tests to the result of the Stage step.
 The tests check for the "completeness" and "logical" integrity of the data.
-A Check failure halts the steps and communicates results via files and messages to users monitoring the system.
+A Check failure halts the steps and communicates results using log files and messages to users monitoring the system.
 The monitoring of failures and warnings is handled by a [Monitoring Plug-in](#monitoring-system).
 A variety of monitoring tools can be plugged in, e.g. Slack, SMS, Email.
 An important and typical procedure following a Check failure is [Override](#override-system).
 * Read more about [Check tests](#more-about-check-tests)

 ### House